 Optimizing Reach, Engagement and Effectiveness of Interactive Video Conferencing (IVC) Visits

-This project is designed to help strengthen the effectiveness of virtual home visiting in building family assets and reducing family risks during the COVID-19 pandemic and beyond.
-It will do so through a three-pronged approach to: 1) understand visitors’ perspectives on supports and challenges in transitioning to virtual visits; 2) assess of visit content and communication strategies directly in visits using interactive video conferencing (IVC) visits; and 3) explore participants’ perspectives on the quality and effectiveness of IVC visits.
-This project, supported by the Pritzker Children’s Initiative, will be carried out by Erikson Institute, one of the collaborating partners of the Home Visiting Applied Research Collaborative (HARC), a national research and development platform housed at the Johns Hopkins Bloomberg School of Public Health.
-Each of the components is described below:
+This project was designed to help strengthen the effectiveness of virtual home visiting in building family assets and reducing family risks during the COVID-19 pandemic and beyond.
+It did so through a three-pronged approach to: 1) understand visitors’ perspectives on supports and challenges in transitioning to virtual visits; 2) assess visit content and communication strategies directly in visits using interactive video conferencing (IVC) visits; and 3) explore participants’ perspectives on the quality and effectiveness of IVC visits.
+This project, supported by the Pritzker Children’s Initiative, was carried out by Erikson Institute, one of the collaborating partners of the Home Visiting Applied Research Collaborative (HARC), a national research and development platform housed at the Johns Hopkins Bloomberg School of Public Health.